FairWarning Executive Series Webinar

 Privileged users hold the keys to your kingdom – including sensitive proprietary business and customer data.
 One misstep, either intentional or accidental, could devastate your organization.
 In fact, 80 percent of security breaches involve privileged user credentials, according to Forrester.
 But how do you know who they are — or keep track of what they’re doing within Salesforce?

-In this webinar, Mark Bowling, Chief Security Officer of United Capital Financial Partners, and LaDon Williams, Information Security Analyst at FairWarning, discuss the issue of privileged users in your Salesforce instance and the risks they can pose to your organization.
+In this webinar, Mark Bowling, Consulting ISO of United Capital Financial Partners, and LaDon Williams, Information Security Analyst at FairWarning, discuss the issue of privileged users in your Salesforce instance and the risks they can pose to your organization.

 They also reveal how they’re approaching the issue of privileged user abuse in Salesforce at their respective organizations, and best practices for managing Salesforce user access.